toucansites/website/src/contents/docs/themes/block-directives/index.md

 @FAQ {
     @Question {
-        `params` - The custom parameters for the block directive }
+        `parameters` - The custom parameters for the block directive }
     @Answer {
         Defines custom parameters for the block directive.